Final Fantasy XV: Characters

-The game's protagonist is Noctis Lucis Caelum, the Crown Prince of the Kingdom of Lucis, who loses his father in the Niflheim invasion.
-Noctis is accompanied on his journey throughout the world of Eos by his three friends: Gladiolus Amicitia, the scion of a family sworn to protect Noctis's family; Ignis Scientia, a prodigy military tactician and Noctis's aide; and Prompto Argentum, a childhood friend of Noctis from a lower social class.
-Guest characters include Cor Leonis, a legendary warrior of Lucis and the leader of the Crownsguard who acts as an early guide to Noctis's party; Iris Amicitia, the younger sister of Gladiolus; and Aranea Highwind, a mercenary dragoon in service to Niflheim.
-Other key characters are Lunafreya Nox Fleuret, the current Oracle and former Princess of Tenebrae who is betrothed to Noctis; Regis Lucis Caelum CXIII, king of Lucis and the father of Noctis; and Gentiana, Lunafreya's attendant.
-The empire of Niflheim is ruled by Emperor Iedolas Aldercapt.
-Aldercapt's notable subordinates include Ardyn Izunia, the imperial chancellor and the game's main antagonist; Ravus Nox Fleuret, Lunafreya's brother and the high commander of Niflheim; and Verstael Besithia, the empire's head researcher.
+The game's protagonist is Noctis Lucis Caelum (Ray Chase/Tatsuhisa Suzuki), the Crown Prince of the Kingdom of Lucis, who loses his father in the Niflheim invasion.
+Noctis is accompanied on his journey throughout the world of Eos by his three friends: Gladiolus Amicitia (Chris Parson/Kenta Miyake), the scion of a family sworn to protect Noctis's family; Ignis Scientia (Adam Croasdell/Mamoru Miyano), a prodigy military tactician and Noctis's aide; and Prompto Argentum (Robbie Daymond/Tetsuya Kakihara), a childhood friend of Noctis from a lower social class.
+Guest characters include Cor Leonis (Matthew Mercer/Hiroki Tōchi), a legendary warrior of Lucis and the leader of the Crownsguard who acts as an early guide to Noctis's party; Iris Amicitia (Eden Riegel/Megumi Han), the younger sister of Gladiolus; and Aranea Highwind (Kari Wahlgren/Miyuki Sawashiro), a mercenary dragoon in service to Niflheim.
+Other key characters are Lunafreya Nox Fleuret (Amy Shiels/Rina Kitagawa), the current Oracle and former Princess of Tenebrae who is betrothed to Noctis; Regis Lucis Caelum CXIII (Jim Pirri/Tsutomu Isobe), king of Lucis and the father of Noctis; and Gentiana (Renee Faia/Sayaka Kinoshita), Lunafreya's attendant.
+The empire of Niflheim is ruled by Emperor Iedolas Aldercapt (Bob Joles/Shōzō Iizuka).
+Aldercapt's notable subordinates include Ardyn Izunia (Darin De Paul/Keiji Fujiwara), the imperial chancellor and the game's main antagonist; Ravus Nox Fleuret (Trevor Devall/Yuichi Nakamura), Lunafreya's brother and the high commander of Niflheim; and Verstael Besithia (Steve Blum/Jin Urayama), the empire's head researcher.